ZenSoftware/ts-express/README.md

 💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧🟪🟦🟪🟦🟪🟦🟪🟦🟪💧

-Built to be the perfect `git clone` for sandbox experiments with Node.js, Typescript and optionally Docker.
+The perfect `git clone` for sandbox experiments with Node.js, Typescript and optionally Docker.
 This is a "Hello world!"
 Express app, written in Typescript, with modern development ergonomics all preconfigured for you.

 - Typescript type definitions configured for code completion.
 - Sensible `tslint` rules preconfigured.